Bunk Bed Buying Guide

 A great space-saving idea, the three-sleeper bunk consists of a double bed on the bottom and single bed on top.
 These bunks are ideal if you have three children or if your kids like having friends over to stay.

-The Three Sleeper Wooden Bunk Bed is built from solid, sustainable rubberwood.
+The States Wooden Three Sleeper Bunk Bed is built from durable pine.
 It comes complete with two spacious drawers underneath to help keep your child's bedroom tidy.

 Trundle guest beds